 Rare marine species and habitats in extreme southern Chile have come under protection in the Diego Ramírez-Drake Passage marine park.
 Approved last year and entering into force last month, it will be the most southerly park in the Americas and provide a 144,390 square kilometre refuge for endangered penguins, albatrosses and whales.
 It will also protect important seabed formations.

-The shape of Chile’s new marine park.
+The shape of the Diego Ramírez-Drake Passage park – Chile’s new marine reserve.

 The park will provide a haven for many bird species, including the grey-headed albatross.
 This majestic seabird faces extinction due to the combined threats of climate change, which is affecting the location of squid, its main food source, entanglement in fishing gear and invasive species on the islands where it nests.
 (Image: Omar Barroso)